Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.Philippians 2:3 KJV

 The answers to your question, is it showing that you are walking in the labor of self?
 Or are you walking in the labor of love?

 When walking in the labor of love, you are practicing the art of self-examination.
 Self-examination should be the goal for every person here on this earth.
 When we choose to examine ourselves, we are opening the door to vulnerability.
 Vulnerability is the act in which we are most open and desperate; this is where God wants us to be.
-Some may say that being vulnerable is weak, but in our weakness, we are made strong in God.
+Some may say that being vulnerable is weak, but we are made strong in God in our weakness.

 God had to show me that taking eyes off of myself was not saying that “I” forgot about me (thinking that I lost sight of the goal).
 Practicing humility helped me see that God is love, and He is the definition of Agape love.
 When using Agape to express love, it indicates God’s nature and His will for his children.
 God wants us to be selfless, choosing to have the mind of Christ “Let this mind be in you, which was also in Christ Jesus” (Philippians 2:5).
 Agape is powerful because it encompasses all the attributes of love (i.e., humility, vulnerability, selflessness).